-It is considered appropriate to attach a condition requiring the submission of a revised landscaping plan, taking into account the comments made by Place Services (Landscape) together with the submission of a landscape management and maintenance plan to support plant establishment, should planning permission be granted.
+It is considered appropriate to attach a condition requiring the submission of a detailed landscape plan, together with the standard replacement landscape condition.

-It is considered the planting of native hedging and natural screening to the boundaries of the site would help to enhance the landscape of the area in accordance with Policy NE1.
+It is considered the planting of native hedging and natural screening to the boundaries of the site would help to enhance the landscape of the area and provide privacy and screening for users of the nursery facility in accordance with Policy NE5.